top of page

 Screenshot 2023-08-02 124547.png

-The Respect Program increases social-emotional learning and literacy skills in children and youth through teaching literature, creative writing, and providing visual arts projects.
-This program can be taken to schools, after-school programs, preschools, and other community organizations that serve children in grades Pre-K through sixth.
+The Seed Program increases social-emotional learning and vocabulary skills in children and youth through teaching literature, creative writing, and providing visual arts projects.
+This program can be taken to schools and other community organizations that serve children in grades second through sixth.

 1. Reach for Your Dreams